 An 80 g weathered meteorite was found at a location in Northwest Africa and subsequently purchased by a private collector.
-The analysis of Northwest Africa 1235 was conducted at the Vernadsky Institute in Moscow, and it was determined that the dark brown fusion crust and other features were consistent with a weathering grade of W2W3 and that it had been shocked to stage S2/3 (Lorenz et al., 2003).
+The analysis of Northwest Africa 1235 was conducted at the Vernadsky Institute in Moscow, and it was determined that the dark brown fusion crust and other features were consistent with a weathering grade of W2W3 and that the meteorite had been shocked to stage S2/3 (Lorenz et al., 2003).
 The meteorite consists of 77 vol% essentially pure enstatite, with 8 vol% interstitial plagioclase.
 Enstatite contains micro-inclusions of glass, troilite, FeNi-metal, silica, schreibersite, niningerite, and a Mn-rich phase that might be a terrestrial decomposition product of alabandite.

 Si-bearing FeNi-metal constitutes 4.8 vol% of this meteorite, and is present mostly as mm-sized aggregates.
 These aggregates enclose prismatic enstatite (a common feature among E chondrites), schreibersite, troilite, and graphite.
 Phlogopite, a rare F-bearing phyllosilicate associated with plagioclase, was identified in NWA 1235.
-This mineral is proposed to be a residual melt phase, and has previously been identified only in the EH melt rock Y-82189, and in the CV3 chondrite Grosnajain Grosnaja it occurs as sodium phlogopite replacing Ca-rich minerals in chondrules and CAIs.
+This mineral is proposed to be a residual melt phase, and has previously been identified only in the EH melt rock Y-82189, and in the CV3 chondrite Grosnaja; in Grosnaja it occurs as sodium phlogopite replacing Ca-rich minerals in chondrules and CAIs.

 Although NWA 1235 is a reduced achondrite with close similarities to other enstatite meteorites, it has many compositional features that are unique compared to the typical E chondrites and aubrites.
-It has a significantly higher abundance of FeNi-metal, and a higher content of Si within this FeNi-metal, compared to the aubrites; however, these abundances are similar to those of EL chondrites.
-NWA 1235 has a Ni/Co ratio that is distinct from all E chondrites, and all aubrites except Mayo Belwa.
+It has a significantly higher abundance of FeNi-metal and a higher content of Si within this FeNi-metal compared to the aubrites; however, these abundances are similar to those of EL chondrites.
+NWA 1235 has a Ni/Co ratio that is distinct from all E chondrites and all aubrites except Mayo Belwa.
 Indications are that this is a unique achondrite that is genetically related to the enstatite meteorite clan.
 The photo of NWA 1235 shown above is a 1.05 g fusion crusted partial slice.